 There are a few reasons a character might want to wear another's glasses.
 As stated above, they may want to look "cool" or "smart".
 Similarly, they may just be curious if they've never worn glasses themselves.
+Both or either could potentially lead to the character taking a "glasses selfie," depending on the setting.
 Another, more practical, reason is that they're having trouble seeing something far away or reading something, and might need glasses of their own.
+(If this works, they have Universal Eyeglasses.)
 When a bully does this, it's usually to mock their victim, especially if said bully is engaging in a game of Keep Away.

 Asking to try on someone else's glasses could be a way of flirting with them.
 Most of the time, when somebody (real or fictional) snatches the glasses off of someone's face without asking first, they come off as rude and are demonstrating their inability to grasp the basic concept of personal space.

 Truth in Television, as many glasses wearers can attest to.
 This behavior typically starts during infancy and lasts all through grade school, usually (but not always) tapering off during or after college, when people begin to realize how awkward and frankly bizarre it is to just take people's glasses off their faces.
-People doing this are normally trying to invoke Meganekko, Sexy Spectacles, and/or some combination of Nerd Glasses and Smart People Wear Glasses.
+People doing this are normally trying to invoke Bespectacled Cutie, Glasses Are Sexy, and/or some combination of Nerd Glasses and Smart People Wear Glasses.
 It can also be a direct result or consequence of Hold My Glasses.
 Depending on the style of glasses, this could easily veer into Making a Spectacle of Yourself territory.
 Related to Blind Without 'Em and Dropped Glasses and very similar to Purely Aesthetic Glasses.

-- Atlantis: The Lost Empire: As shown in the page image, Kida takes and wears Milo's glasses while showing him around Atlantis for the first time due to never having seen the object until now.
+- Atlantis: The Lost Empire: Kida takes and wears Milo's glasses while showing him around Atlantis for the first time due to never having seen the object until now.

 - Adventures in Babysitting: Brenda makes the mistake of taking her glasses off and putting them in the chair next to her to take a quick nap while in the bus station.
 A homeless woman walks up, takes the glasses, puts them on and finds her vision improved (which likely wouldn't happen in real life), and walks off.